-From time immemorial, B schools have used the essays as a vital component of the application process.
-The essays have always conveyed what the person is and has put across the candidate’s story across to the admissions committee making the candidate more sellable.
+From time immemorial, B schools have used essays as a vital component of the application process.
+The essays have always conveyed what qualities a person possesses and it has put across the candidate’s story across to the admissions committee making the candidate more sellable.
 This point is definitely accepted because the essay was the only means by which the story of the candidate was put across to the person scrutinizing the application.
 The essay was also looked as a means by which people could write about points that were not present in the resume or curriculum vitae.
 It provides the admissions committee with a clear understanding of a student’s capabilities, his writing prowess and also gives a first hand account of the candidate’s aspirations and aims.

 Also Read: How to Write Essays in GMAT AWA Section?